Buying a Freeze Dryer? Points to Consider…

 Control What level of control automation do you need?
 Entry level, laboratory freeze dryers will usually have a basic digital controller and display, showing temperature, vacuum level and readiness.
 The operator needs to follow certain steps, such as pressing the ‘Pump On’ button to switch on the vacuum pump, when the freeze dryer display indicates that it has reached the correct pre-cooled temperature.
 For more closely controlled laboratory freeze drying on a small scale, the LyoDry Benchtop Pro and LyoDry Midi Pro offer touch screen control, data logging, trends, pressure control, USB and ethernet comms.

-Pilot and production freeze dryers, such as the LyoDry Heritage, Maxi and Grande, have more comprehensive controllers, usually a touch screen PLC, with pre-programmable, freeze drying ‘recipes’.
+Pilot and production freeze dryers, such as the LyoDry Heritage, Maxi and Grande, have more comprehensive controllers, usually a touch screen PLC, with pre-programmable, freeze drying ‘recipes’ and endpoint determination.
 These provide product protection and require only minimal operator intervention.
 They often include process and product temperatures variables, and real-time systems status and fault indicators.
 They also have comprehensive alarm management systems, and the option of remote view via an external computer.
-If you’re freeze drying in vials, some pilot and production freeze dryers, such as the LyoDry Maxi and Grande, also offer automatic stoppering of vials.

 Space and Logistics